Frequently Asked Questions

 The Pavilion Box Office handles group sales for Performing Arts events only.
 For selected Performing Arts events, a special discount ticketing program is offered to groups of 20 or more.
 Group tickets must be paid for in advance and may include additional handling charges.
 No refunds or exchanges are allowed after purchase.
 For more information about group sales for Performing Arts events at The Pavilion, call 281-364-3024.

 Most contemporary concerts do NOT offer group tickets.
-To check on a specific concert and group ticket availability, contact Live Nation at 800-745-3000 and ask for the group sales department.
 Please note that the ticket price for these concerts generally is NOT discounted for groups.

 Group sales for KSBJ's concerts are available through Ticket Servant's group sales office by calling 281-319-6900.